This guide covers the most popular types of lentils and beans used in Indian cooking, including Kala Chana, Mung Dal, and more!

 So, any split legume is referred to as a dal in Indian culture.
 These pulses are typically offered in three different ways: whole, split with the skin on, or split with the skin removed.

-There are many different types of lentils and beans used in traditional Indian dishes.
+There are many different types of dals used in traditional Indian dishes.
 There’s red, black, green, yellow, white… the list goes on and on!
-Let’s take a look at some of these colorful and tasty lentils used in everyday Indian cuisine.
+Let’s take a look at some of these colorful lentils used in everyday Indian cuisine.

 Split Bengal Gram